enterstudio/mobywhale-chan.github.io/_posts/2014-09-08-In-the-end-its-all-worthwhile.md

 ---
 layout: post
-title: What makes it all worthwhile
+title: In the end, it's all worthwhile
 category: general
 ---